panoptic-labs/docs/docs/developers/V1.0/libraries/library.Errors.md

 ```

 ### DepositTooLarge
-CollateralTracker: the amount of shares (or assets) deposited is larger than the maximum permitted
+CollateralTracker: The amount of shares (or assets) deposited is larger than the maximum permitted

 ```solidity